Skip To Main Content

 Course Description

-This course provides an introduction to nursing and roles of the nurse.
-Emphasis is placed on the knowledge and skills needed to provide safe, quality care.
-The theoretical foundation for basic assessment and nursing skills is presented and the student is given an opportunity to demonstrate these skills in a Skills Lab and Clinical setting.
-An introduction to the nursing process provides the student with the beginning framework for decision making.
-The course has 2 parts, N1A and N1B.
+This course introduces students to the field of nursing and the various roles of the nurse.
+Emphasis is placed on developing the knowledge and skills necessary to deliver safe, high-quality care.
+Students will learn the theoretical foundations of basic assessment and nursing techniques, with opportunities to apply these skills in both the Skills Lab and Clinical settings.
+The course also introduces the nursing process, providing a foundational framework for clinical decision-making.
+It is divided into two parts: N1A and N1B.

 Course Title: Anatomy and Physiology